MdRubelRana/Android-Firebase-Authentication-via-Email/README.md

 # Android Firebase Authentication via Email/Password
 <h2>Description:</h2>
 You can easily setup user authentication for your android app by using email/password via firebase.
 This project builds using API 23 (exactly), but it's supported higher API also.
-For using this project use demo email and password. <br> <br>
+For using this project, use demo email and password. <br> <br>

 <strong>Demo email: admin@gmail.com</strong> <br>
 <strong>Password: password</strong><br> <br>